The dust has settled following a pretty routine final day of Premier League fixtures for every team.

 N’Golo Kante once again settled swiftly at his latest club to win back to back league titles, having done it with Leicester last season.

-Now, Conte needs to decide if he wants to stay and continue this evolution, even though he could do a trophy double by winning the FA Cup next weekend.
+Now, Conte needs to decide if he wants to stay and continue this evolution, even though he failed to secure the FA Cup.

 Grade – A*